 - Farming equipment operators: Those driving farming equipment (such as tractors) do not need a license to operate them.
 However, if they are still 14 to 15 years old, they can only drive the machinery on roads adjacent to their property.

-A Montgomery County driving without a license lawyer can check whether any of these exceptions apply to you.
-Then, they can start championing your rights.
+Our Montgomery County driving without a license lawyer can check whether any of these exceptions apply to you.
+Then, he can start championing your rights.

 How Long Could My Case Take?